privlabs/supplychain-security-toolkit/README.md

 # 🔐 PrivLabs — Supply Chain Security Toolkit

-**PrivLabs Supply Chain Security Toolkit** is an **offline pre-audit security platform** designed to assess **supply-chain attack surfaces** before exploitation.
+PrivLabs Supply Chain Security Toolkit is an **offline pre-audit security platform** designed to assess **supply-chain attack surfaces** before exploitation.

-It helps security teams, consultants, and decision-makers **identify, prioritize, and communicate risk** across infrastructure and CI/CD environments.
+It helps security teams, consultants, and organizations **identify, prioritize, and communicate risk** across infrastructure and CI/CD environments.

 ---

-## 🎯 Purpose
+## 🎯 What Problem Does PrivLabs Solve?

-The goal of PrivLabs is to provide **early-stage visibility** into risky configurations and supply-chain weaknesses **before** a full penetration test or incident occurs.
+Many supply-chain incidents occur **before** any exploitation:

+- weak sudoers configurations
+- unsafe update mechanisms
+- unpinned CI/CD dependencies
+- exposed management interfaces
+- insecure privilege boundaries

-PrivLabs focuses on:
+PrivLabs focuses on **early risk detection** —

-- Risk identification and prioritization
-- Pre-audit and scoping support
-- Supply-chain security posture assessment
-- Clear communication between technical and non-technical stakeholders

-This tool is **not an exploitation framework** and does **not perform active attacks**.
+*before* a full penetration test, incident, or compliance failure.

 ---

-## 🧩 Covered Domains
+## 🧩 What PrivLabs Analyzes

-PrivLabs currently addresses the following supply-chain attack surfaces:
+PrivLabs provides pre-audit visibility across critical attack surfaces:

-- **Linux Privilege Escalation (LPE)**
+- **Linux privilege escalation**
-  - sudoers configuration
+  - sudoers misconfigurations
-  - SUID permissions
+  - SUID permission risks
-  - PATH hygiene
+  - PATH hijacking scenarios
-  - cron and filesystem risks

-- **Drupal Supply Chain Security**
+- **Drupal supply-chain security**
-  - update mechanisms
+  - update channels
-  - integrity and trust assumptions
+  - signature trust
-  - transport and key management risks
+  - MITM exposure indicators

-- **pfSense Configuration Audit**
+- **pfSense configuration audits**
-  - XMLRPC exposure
+  - management exposure
-  - administrative features and hardening gaps
+  - unsafe services
-  - credential and configuration risks
+  - credential policies

-- **CI/CD Pipeline Security**
+- **CI/CD pipeline hardening**
-  - GitHub Actions / GitLab CI configurations
+  - unpinned third-party actions
-  - dependency and action pinning
+  - dependency locking
-  - artifact integrity and trust boundaries
+  - artifact integrity risks

 ---

+## 🧠 What PrivLabs Is (and Is Not)

+### ✅ What It Is
+- Offline security **pre-audit**
+- Risk prioritization & visibility tool
+- Decision-support for security teams
+- Pentest & compliance **complement**

+### ❌ What It Is Not
+- No exploitation
+- No active attacks
+- No persistence
+- No credential harvesting
+- No outbound connections

+---

 ## 🔐 Trust & Threat Model

-PrivLabs is designed as an **offline analysis platform**:
+PrivLabs is designed for **enterprise and regulated environments**:

-- No data is stored on disk
+- No data is stored
 - No data is logged
-- No data is transmitted to third parties
+- No data is transmitted
 - All uploads are processed **in-memory only**
-- Closing the session removes all provided data
+- Session termination removes all uploaded content

-### PrivLabs does NOT:
-- ❌ Perform exploitation
-- ❌ Execute payloads
-- ❌ Harvest credentials
-- ❌ Require network access to production systems
-- ❌ Make outbound connections

-PrivLabs is compatible with **strict corporate security policies** and can be used in **restricted or air-gapped environments**.
+PrivLabs can be used in **air-gapped or restricted environments**.

 ---

-## 👥 Intended Audience
+## 👥 Who Is This For?

-PrivLabs is designed for:
+PrivLabs is used by:

-- Blue Teams / SecOps / SOC analysts
+- **Blue Teams / SOC / SecOps**
-- Security consultants and pentesters (pre-audit & scoping)
+- **Pentesters & security consultants** (pre-audit & scoping)
-- Risk and compliance teams
-- Architecture and DevSecOps reviews
-- CISOs and security decision-makers
+- **CISOs & security managers**

-It **complements**, but does not replace:
-- penetration tests
-- red team engagements
+- **DevSecOps & platform teams**
-- compliance audits
+- **Risk & compliance teams**

+It is especially valuable when you need to **explain risk clearly** to both technical and non-technical stakeholders.

 ---

-## 🚀 Usage Model

-PrivLabs can be used as:
+## 💼 Typical Use Cases

-- A standalone **pre-audit assessment tool**
+- Pre-pentest risk assessment
-- A **decision-support platform** before pentesting
-- A **demonstration and communication aid** during security reviews
+- Internal security posture reviews
-- A foundation for consulting, workshops, and internal training
+- Supply-chain hardening initiatives
+- Client-facing security audits
+- Executive risk summaries
+- Architecture & DevSecOps reviews

 ---

-## 📄 Reporting

-The platform provides **executive-ready summaries** designed to support risk communication and remediation planning.

-(PDF and advanced reporting features may vary depending on deployment and licensing.)
+## 💰 Pricing & Licensing (Indicative)

+PrivLabs is available under several engagement models:

+- **Early adopter license** (individual / consultant)
+- **Professional license** (teams & internal usage)
+- **Enterprise license** (multi-user, support, customization)
+- **Assessment & consulting engagements**
+- **Workshops & training sessions**

+Pricing depends on usage scope and engagement type.

+👉 **Contact for details or demo.**

 ---

+## 📞 How to Engage

+- 📩 Contact: **privexploits@protonmail.com**
+- 🧪 Demo: available on request
+- 🛠️ Early adopter access: limited availability

+---

 ## ⚠️ Disclaimer

-PrivLabs performs **non-destructive, offline security analysis only**.
+This toolkit performs **non-destructive audits only**.
 No exploitation.
 No active attacks.
-No persistence.

 ---

-## 📫 Contact

-**PrivLabs**
-Security Toolkit — Supply Chain Risk Assessment
-📧 privexploits@protonmail.com

----
+Built with Streamlit.

-© 2025 PrivLabs
+PrivLabs © 2025